 FlexJobs is a one-stop online job posting service that connects companies offering part-time jobs, remote jobs, freelance writing gigs, or work from home opportunities with people searching for them.

-A quick search for writer revealed hundreds of different types of writing jobs across a variety of industries and geographies.
+While writing this review, I completed a quick search for the term “writer”.
+That revealed hundreds of different types of writing jobs across a variety of industries and geographies.

 Two jobs immediately that stood out included a job writing video games for Blizzard and writing content for the tech site Gizmodo.